Ethan-Bierlein/Cactus/content/About/Team.md

 A self-taught Arduino hobbyist.
 Geek at heart.
 Mod on: [Arduino Beta](http://arduino.stackexchange.com), [Community Building Beta](http://communitybuilding.stackexchange.com/).
 Lover of Jazz music and guacamole.

-## QPaysTaxes
+## QPaysTaxes:

 #### Contact: <a href="mailto:newbiedoodle@gmail.com">newbiedoodle@gmail.com</a>

 <a href="http://stackexchange.com/users/2094462/qpaystaxes"><img src="http://stackexchange.com/users/flair/2094462.png" width="208" height="58" alt="profile for QPaysTaxes on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for QPaysTaxes on Stack Exchange, a network of free, community-driven Q&amp;A sites" /></a>

 Likes Ruby, but thinks Python is okay.